🛎️ High demand! Book your tuktuk now 🛺

 6th Day: Yala National Park – A Wildlife Safari Adventure

-Next, leave the mountains and head towards the southern coast to Yala National Park, home to one of the highest concentrations of leopards in the world.
+From the mountains, your journey then heads towards the southern coast to Yala National Park, home to one of the highest concentrations of leopards in the world.
 Upon arrival, take a jeep safari through the park, venturing deep into the wilderness.
-Along the way, keep an eye out for leopards, elephants, sloth bears, crocodiles, and a variety of exotic birds.
+During the tour, keep an eye out for leopards, elephants, sloth bears, crocodiles, and a variety of exotic birds.
 In addition, enjoy the unique landscapes and diverse flora that make the park so special.

 7th Day: Mirissa – Beach Bliss and Whale Watching

-First, ensure you have the appropriate temporary Sri Lankan driving permit.
-Most rental agencies can guide you through the process. - Navigation:
+First and foremost, ensure you have the appropriate temporary Sri Lankan driving permit.
+Most rental agencies can guide you through the process.

-Next, stick to scenic secondary roads and use offline maps to avoid major highways that are unsuitable for small rental vehicles. - Daily Distances:
+For smoother travel, stick to scenic secondary roads and use offline maps to avoid major highways that are unsuitable for small rental vehicles.

-Additionally, with an average of 150–200 km per day, plan your stops in advance to allow plenty of time to explore each destination. - Local Interactions:
+It’s wise to plan your stops in advance.
+With an average of 150–200 km per day, this allows plenty of time to explore each destination.

-Finally, engage with locals for insider tips and enjoy spontaneous detours.
+Finally, don’t hesitate to engage with locals for insider tips and enjoy spontaneous detours.
 After all, this is part of the charm of exploring Sri Lanka at your own pace.

 Places to visit in sri lanka